Kayaae/MNIST/README.md

 This is an image classification learning project done using Jupyter Notebook.
 The purpose of the project is to solve the MNIST handwritten digits problem.

-The main focuses of this learning project were:
+The main focuses of this learning project are:
 - image classification
 - model evaluation
 - hyperparameter tuning